 BBA’s team has a wide array of experience in the fields of mine planning, metallurgy, mineral processing and material handling and is capable of developing mitigation solutions for even the most challenging situation, be it a greenfield, brownfield or a retrofit project.
 We have a large database of tests that have been previously conducted on a variety of materials and can be used for comparative analyses.
-BBA has the capability and expertise to conduct the detailed design or retrofit of material handling infrastructure such as bins and chutes to accommodate a reactive material.
+BBA has the capability and expertise to conduct the detailed design or retrofit of material handling infrastructure, such as bins and chutes, to accommodate a reactive material.
 Our experienced experts have designed numerous material handling systems for self heating materials.
-We can also advise on the design and data analysis for pilot-scale studies.
+We can also advise you on the design and data analysis for pilot-scale studies.

 Because of our broad expertise in self-heating and our unique testing facilities, BBA is in an exceptional position when it comes to helping clients both understand the potential self-heating risk posed by their materials and guiding them to solutions that will minimize the risks of moving, storing and handling these materials.

 If you’re interested in any of the services listed below, feel free to contact Patrick Beaulieu (firstname.lastname@example.org) or Kevan Ford (email@example.com) for more details:

 - Material assessment for self-heating tests and results analysis

 - Self-heating risk assessments for existing operations or new projects

 - Design and data analysis of self-heating pilot studies at client sites

 - Detailed material handling infrastructure design for self-heating